 OpinionColumnistsMike Vogel By Mike Vogel @mikewrite7 Putin makes an irresistible offer The White House has discussed meeting with Russian President Vladimir Putin in the "not too distant future."
 Photo Credit: Getty Images / Mikhail Svetlov April 10, 2018 7:15 PM Print Share fbShare Tweet Email After numerous shady occurrences, from his less-than-credible re-election to hacking our elections, has Vladimir Putin really been invited by President Donald Trump to visit the White House?
 The Kremlin says yes, and White House press secretary Sarah Huckabee Sanders confirms the two have discussed meeting in the “not too distant future.”
 Here’s an advance copy I received from a highly unreliable source of the speech Putin plans to give here: “Greetings American comrades!
 I am humbled that President Trump has honored me with a visit to your beautiful White House, although I have advised him to change the Oval Office drapes, the furniture and the attorney general.
 He and I were delighted to discover we have so many dreams in common, from doing away with presidential term limits to jailing journalists and political opponents.
 “Some dare suggest your president is somehow compromised, a ‘Putin puppet,’ as one reporter who recently disappeared put it.
 I can assure my American friends that no one ever tells your stable, genius president what to do or say.
 Isn’t that right, Donald?
 “As our talks progressed, a visionary idea struck me: Why not merge into a super force?
 As a fan of American baseball, I told him it’s like Giancarlo Stanton joining Aaron Judge on the Yankees.
 What team could be more powerful?
 Who could challenge us?
 Incredible!
 A winner!
 Trump agreed.
 “So, hold tight to your babushkas — the United States and Russia will soon merge into a powerhouse nation!
 The name we’ve chosen?
 R-U-S-A. President Trump thinks it’s catchy and marketable, and an offer he can’t refuse.
 I will keep the title of president, while he chose the designation ‘world’s most brilliant leader.’
 Both our national anthems will be maintained, honored and respected (anyone taking a knee in protest during their playing will be kneecapped).
 In addition, a joint national anthem titled ‘RUSA’ has been composed, to be debuted by the new vocal group ‘Jared and the Useful Village Idiots.’
 “So now let’s hear everyone sing loudly: R-U-S-A!
 It’s fun to live in the R-U-S-A!
 Did I spot someone out there not singing along?
 Lock him up!”
 Playwright Mike Vogel’s comedy “Second Chance” is running at Seven Angels Theatre in Waterbury, Conn.
 By Mike Vogel @mikewrite7 Mike Vogel grew up in Brooklyn and is a lifetime New Yorker.
 In addition to amNY, his opinion pieces have run in Newsday, The NY Daily News, The NY Post and Metro NY.
 He is also a produced playwright.
-His latest play (March Madness) was produced off-Broadway at Abingdon Theatre in fall 2012.
+His latest play (Second Chance) was produced by Seven Angels Theatre in Connecticut in spring, 2018.
 In addition, Mike is a songwriter/club performer, and enjoys sports, swimming, Scrabble and other things that begin with the letter "s."
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.